adrianoluis/CakePHP-YOURLS-Plugin/README.md

 	<?php echo $shorturl['url']; ?>

 To get statistics from all your links you must change the default plugin format to xml (son is nor supported yet).
-This new setup changes the return from shorter method.
+This new setup changes the return from shorturl method.

 	var $components = array(
 		'Yourls.Yourls' => array(